-- 15. The FRSC meets every month and also addresses emerging issues between meetings.
+- "34.
+Although Council has a policy to achieve convergence of HKFRSs with IFRSs, Council may consider it appropriate to include additional disclosure requirements in a HKFRS or, in some exceptional cases, to deviate from an IFRS.
+Each HKFRS issued by the HKICPA contains information about the extent of compliance with the equivalent IFRS.
+Where the requirements of a HKFRS and an IFRS differ, the HKFRS should be followed by entities reporting within the area of application of the HKFRSs." - 9.
+The FRSC's terms of reference can be accessed at the Institute's website. - 10.
+The FRSC meets regularly and also addresses emerging issues between meetings.
 To enable interested parties to follow its activities, it publishes a summary of each meeting.
-Current standard-setting activities are also summarised in the Institute's TechWatch summary of activities and events. - 16.
-The relationship between the bodies identified above can be illustrated as follows.
+Current standard-setting activities are also summarised in the Institute's technical newsletters. - 11.

-- 17. In adopting its convergence policy, Council was aware that it needed to take a different approach to the appointment of members of the SSSB and the FRSC.
 One effect of the convergence programme is that Council has transferred the responsibility for detailed oversight and setting of HKFRSs to an international body operating within an extensive oversight structure.
-By stepping back from the role of primary standard setter.
-Council took the view that membership of the SSSB and FRSC should be broadened to ensure that due process was followed and that international convergence was maintained for the benefit of Hong Kong as a major financial centre.
-This decision had regard to the recommendations by the Standing Committee on Company Law Reform in the Consultation Paper on Phase I of the Corporate Governance Review that the membership of the then Financial Accounting Standards Committee should be broadened to include the representatives of stakeholders affected by financial statements.
-This broadening of membership and stepping back from the role of primary standard setter is the basis for Council's decision that an oversight body for the setting of HKFRSs separate from the Institute has no meaningful role and therefore is not required. - 18.
-In appointing members to the SSSB and the FRSC, Council considers the views of existing SSSB and FRSC members and seeks comments and nominations from other interested parties.
-It seeks to maintain a balance between preparers, auditors and users of financial statements and the broader reporting community.
-This breadth of membership reflects the fact that financial reporting standards are a matter for the Hong Kong business community and that the impact of HKFRSs is not limited to certified public accountants that are preparers or auditors of financial statements.
-HKFRSs affect users of financial statements including regulators, preparers and other users who may not be certified public accountants.
-The following table illustrates the diversity of membership of the SSSB and FRSC in 2006.
+By stepping back from the role of primary standard setter in the early 2000's, Council took the view then that membership of the FRSC should be broadened to ensure that due process was followed and that international convergence was maintained for the benefit of Hong Kong as a major financial centre.
+This decision had regard to the recommendations by the Standing Committee on Company Law Reform in the Consultation Paper on Phase I of the Corporate Governance Review that the membership of the then Financial Accounting Standards Committee (now the FRSC) should be broadened to include the representatives of stakeholders affected by financial statements.
+This broadening of membership and stepping back from the role of primary standard setter is the basis for Council's decision that an oversight body for the setting of HKFRSs separate from the Institute has no meaningful role and therefore is not required.